 Granddaddy died yesterday at the ripe old age of 98.
 His testimony is now complete.
 Death delineates every life, carving it out of time as a single word left to the world with greater power than any of the many uttered before it.
 It both reveals and expresses the testimony of a life in the fullest sense, as legacy, or more precisely, as momentum.

 Every life passes through this world like a semi on the highway, pulling life and matter and memory in its wake.
 Some lives, when buried, pull on the lives around them like a black hole on light.
 But some lives, when finally broken, release an outpouring of spirit that fills the sails of generations for generations.
 Granddaddy has left a mighty rushing wind of momentum pushing against the backs of his family and countless others with guidance and confidence and encouragement, indeed a kind of power, to stay the course, resolutely, to follow him Christ-ward headlong into death.
-We will finally, next weekend, sow his life into the ground, side-by-side with his beloved, where he and my grandmother will together continue to yield an orchard of blessing for all the lives living in their wake.
+We will finally, next weekend, sow his life into the ground, side-by-side with his beloved, where he and my grandmother will together continue to yield an orchard of blessing for all the lives living in the wake of their memory.

 Thank you, Granddaddy, for showing me how to live and, more importantly, for showing me how to die.